Do you think that it is impossible to build a balanced investment portfolio if you have very little money to invest?

-All you have to do is know where to find investments that you can start with as little as $50 or $100.
+All you have to do is know where to find investments that you can start with as little as $1.
 And there are plenty of options.

 With Betterment, you basically have two investment options.
 Each option is referred to as a basket that is made up of a mix of exchange traded funds, or ETFs.
 One basket is comprised of stocks, and the other of treasury bonds.
 All you need to do is to choose your allocation between the two baskets, and your contributions will automatically be invested based on the allocation.